A direct product theorem for quantum communication complexity with applications to device-independent cryptography: Introduction

-We also note that though we give a specific proof only for DIQKD with leakage, our proof technique can be seen as a general framework for making device-independent protocols that use parallel repetition theorems in their security proofs, secure against leakage.
+Aside from the specific results for DIQKD, DIRE, and proofs of quantumness, our proof technique can be seen as a general framework for making device-independent protocols that prove security using $n$ copies of a non-local game, secure against leakage.
 For example, this technique can also be applied to the device-independent protocol for encryption with certified deletion given by \cite{KT20}.
 The security proof for that protocol uses a parallel repetition theorem for an anchored two-round game (where players receive two rounds of inputs and give two rounds of outputs).
-As we have already said, a version of Theorem \ref{thm:dpt} in case (i) also applies to anchored distributions for one-round games, and it is not difficult to generalize to two-round games by considering an appropriate round-by-round leakage model.
+A version of Theorem \ref{thm:dpt} in case (i) also applies to anchored distributions instead of product distributions for one-round games, and it is not difficult to generalize to two-round games by considering an appropriate round-by-round leakage model.